Intake and Assessment Coordinator

 Salary and Benefits

-TI provides paid sick, personal and family sickness leave days, and a comprehensive group benefits insurance plan which includes a 24/7 confidential Employee and Family Assistance Plan;
+TI provides paid sick, personal and family sickness leave days, and a 24/7 confidential Employee and Family Assistance Plan.

 To apply, please submit your resume and cover letter to email@example.com.

-Interested applicants are encouraged to visit our website at www.tungasuvvingatinuit.ca to learn more about our programs and services.
+The successful candidate for this position will be required to obtain a vulnerable sector check with results acceptable to TI.
+Interested candidates are encouraged to visit our website at www.tiontario.ca to learn more about our programs and services.

-Accommodations for applicants with disabilities are available upon request.
+Accommodations for applicants with disabilities is available upon request.